-"How can I or my caregiver get help if I have a complex medical condition or event?"
+How can I or my caregiver get help if I have a complex medical condition or event?

-Through our Case Management program, our registered nurse case managers are available to help you or your caregiver find resources and services, communicate with your healthcare team and monitor your progress to make sure services are appropriate and effective.
-This voluntary program addresses the healthcare options and needs of members who have complex illnesses or life-limiting or incurable conditions, such as heart disease, chronic kidney disease, transplants and many more.
+Registered nurse case managers in our Case Management program are available to help you or your caregiver find resources and services, communicate with your healthcare team and monitor your progress to make sure services are appropriate and effective.
+This voluntary program addresses the healthcare options and needs of members who have complex illnesses or life-limiting or incurable conditions, such as cancer, heart disease, chronic kidney disease, transplants and many more.